A constructor that is used to copy the data of one object into another object of the same class type is called copy constructor in Java.

 }

-A copy constructor simply takes a single argument whose type is class containing constructor.
-In other words, it simply takes one parameter as a reference to an object of the same class.
+}The copy constructor simply takes a single argument whose type is class containing constructor.
+In other words, it simply takes one parameter, which is a reference to an object of the same class.

 Need of Copy Constructor in Java

-Sometimes, we may face a problem where we need to create an exact copy of an existing object of the same class.
-There is also a condition that if we make any changes in the copy, it should not reflect in the original one and vice versa.
+Sometimes, we need to create an exact copy of an existing object of the same class.
+Also, if any changes are made to the copied object, they should not affect the original object and vice versa.

 The basic algorithm for implementing a copy constructor in Java is as follows:

-(2) Within the class, declare instance variables that represent the data you want to copy.
+- Within the class, declare instance variables that represent the data members you want to copy.

-(3) Declare a copy constructor for the same class that takes a reference to an object of the same class as its argument.
-This constructor will create an exact copy of an existing object.
+- Declare a constructor for the same class that takes a reference to an object of the same class as its parameter.
+This constructor is used to create a new object by copying the values of an existing object.

-(4) Within the copy constructor, initialize the instance variables with the values from the argument object using this keyword.
+- Within the copy constructor, initialize the instance variables using the values from the argument object with the help of this keyword.

 Java Copy Constructor Example Programs